-If you are looking for a Fitbit ECG Smartwatch, then the Fitbit Sense is the right smartwatch for you.
+If you are looking for a Fitbit ECG Smartwatch, the Fitbit Sense is the right smartwatch.
 No other Fitbit’s wearable electrocardiogram (ECG/EKG) app or sensor.

 Fitbit Sense is the most advanced smartwatch from Fitbit that comes with many health and fitness tracking features.
 In addition to its ECG features, in this article, I have listed the health tracking features of Fitbit Sense.

-Electrocardiogram (ECG/EKG) tracking is the latest features available on advanced health-tracking smartwatches.
+Electrocardiogram (ECG/EKG) tracking is the latest feature available on advanced health-tracking smartwatches.
 Apple first introduced ECG tracking features on its wearables, and Samsung also successfully integrated them.

 Now Fitbit ECG is available on its most advanced Fitbit Sense Smartwatch.
 Like Apple and Samsung, the ECG tracking feature on Fitbit Sense is approved by the U. S Food and Drug Administration.
 As it is clinically validated, Fitbit ECG’s reliability is like its rivals, such as Apple and Samsung.

 How to Take an ECG with Fitbit Sense?

 Taking an ECG/EKG with Fitbit Sense is very convenient.
 You can do this anywhere, anytime.
 Here is how to do an ECG with Fitbit Sense.

 - Wear a Fitbit Sense on your wrist.